tgquintela/tgquintela.github.io/_pages/about.md

 | [`AWS CDK`](https://aws.amazon.com/cdk/) | 5/10 | python | Prof | Setting up infrastructure in AWS programmatically.                                      |

-# Data Science skills
+# Data skills
+As a professional in the data field, my main skills to offer in the job market are related in how to manage data in order to extract its value, how to use it to get insights, boost performance in the organization, and produce prescriptive actions.

-## Data Science skills in different type of data
+## By type of data

 By evaluating different type of data processed: